Commanders end sloppy Eagles’ perfect season 32-21

 ”We had a marvelous time ruining everything,” the Commanders tweeted.

-The Eagles tried to make the Commanders seem like just another bump in their bid for perfection, with the kind of early good fortune that they have enjoyed this season.
+The Eagles tried to make the Commanders seem like just another bump in their bid for a perfect season, with the kind of early good fortune that they have enjoyed this season.

 The Commanders then flashed their first clock-killing drive with a 16-play effort that chewed up more than seven minutes and ended with Antonio Gibson’s 1-yard rushing TD.